 Pollen collection however is more closely related to colony needs.
 A colony with brood present and low pollen stores will stimulate more pollen foraging.

-Developing bees give off brood pheromone.
-These chemical messengers promote more a need for more pollen.
+Developing young give off brood pheromones.
+These chemical messengers signal that more pollen is needed.

 Navigating to the Food Source

-Foraging honey bees can travel several miles from their hive if necessary.
+Foraging bees can travel several miles from their hive if necessary.
 A two mile radius is often given as an estimate.
-However, they tend to remain close.
+However, they tend to remain close if possible.

-The process of honey bee foraging varies a bit throughout the season.
-The needs of the colony change throughout the months and the available food source change.
+The process of food gathering varies a bit throughout the season.
+The needs of the colony change day by day or week by week.

 Genetic and internal factors influence the foraging activity.
 But, external factors also play role in what the bees actually gather.

-The bees can not forage well if there is nothing out there to gather.
-Foraging behavior is altered is a nectar dearth is happening.
-Not because the needs of the bees has changed but rather nectar availability if not there.
+Bees can not forage well if there is nothing out there to gather.
+Therefore, their activity is altered if a nectar dearth is happening.

-You will find some variability among different types of bees when it come to temperature.
 For instance, bumble bees can forage in colder temperatures than honey bees.
-Temperatures play a role in when bees come out of hibernation in late Winter – for those that do hibernate.
+But, temperatures play a role in when bee become active in Spring.

 In general foraging bees are not defensive.
 However, if threatened – they will retaliate.

-Yes, foragers are normally the older members of the colony but they can revert back to inside jobs and serve as nurse bees.
+Yes, foragers are normally the older members of the colony but they can revert back to inside jobs and serve as nurses.